sebdart/SARS-CoV-2/DOD_Bioinformatic-Protocol&Clades.md

 > You will download a file named *sequences.fasta*; this file will have to be processed and curated by a Linux Bash script to be bioinformatically compliant with NextStrain's Augur (or any other phylodyanmic/phylogeographic codes, such as BEAST 1 or 2).

-## Curating and Reformatting the Data and Metadata prior to bioinformatic modeling
+## Curating and Reformatting Fasta and Metadata prior to bioinformatic modeling

 Depending on how and from where you download the raw data, some curating will be required.
 We wrote a bash and R-scripts to set the data to be easily ran by bioinformatic codes.